Back to all blogs

 T4 is the primary hormone produced by the thyroid.
 It is often referred to as a "pro-hormone" or a storage hormone because it is mostly inactive.
 It must be converted into T3 before your cells can use it.

-We measure "Free" T4 because this is the portion of the hormone that is not bound to proteins in your blood.
-Only the free portion is available to enter your tissues and do its job.
+We measure "Free" T4 because this is the portion of the hormone that is available to enter your tissues and do its job.
 If your T4 is low, your "boiler" isn't producing enough fuel.

 Free T3 (Triiodothyronine)